joewittmer/Morserino-32-Firmware-Updater/README.md

 # Morserino-32 Firmware Updater

-This program is a stand-alone console utility application for updating the [Morserino-32](http://www.morserino.info/morserino-32.html) using a USB port on macOS or Windows (x64).
+This program is a stand-alone console utility application for updating the [Morserino-32](https://github.com//oe1wkl/Morserino-32) using a USB port on macOS or Windows (x64).

-The [Morserino-32](http://www.morserino.info/morserino-32.html) is a multi-functional Morse code training and radio keyer electronics kit developed by Willi Kraml, OE1WKL.
+The [Morserino-32](https://github.com//oe1wkl/Morserino-32) is a multi-functional Morse code training and radio keyer electronics kit developed by Willi Kraml, OE1WKL.

 ## Instructions for normal use

 Please follow the step-by-step instructions provided in Appendix 4 of the [Morserino-32 Manual](https://github.com/oe1wkl/Morserino-32/tree/master/Documentation/User%20Manual).

-The binary release files are available to download [here](https://github.com/joewittmer/Morserino-32-Firmware-Updater/tree/master/release).
+The release files for this firmware update utility program are available to download [here](https://github.com/joewittmer/Morserino-32-Firmware-Updater/tree/master/release).

 ## Instructions for full factory erase